 Despite the loss of significance, Dolbadarn remained the administrative center of the royal court, and at the beginning of the 14th century, even small repairs were made.
 During the Welsh rebellion of Owain Glyndŵr from 1400, the castle could serve as a prison.
 However, little is known about the later history of the castle.
 Probably it served as a private residence, because the external stone stairs of the keep were added no later than in the middle of the eighteenth century.
 From the end of the eighteenth century, it remained in ruin.

 The castle was erected on an irregular plan adapted to the terrain.
 It was erected from local slate, joined without the use of mortar, except for a cylindrical, massive keep.
 It was the main element of the castle, modeled on similar buildings from Bronllys, Longtown, Pembroke, Skenfrith, or Tretower.
 Its height is today 14 meters, originally it was certainly slightly higher.
 The original entrance was located at the height of the first floor and was accessible by timber, easy to dismantle stairs.
 On the second floor there was a main chamber, equipped with four windows, a fireplace and a latrine in the bay window.
 Only the northern window did not have side benches, as the portcullis was pulled here.
 The crowning of the keep was a parapet and battlement.
-The communication was provided by a spiral staircase in the wall thickness, only to the basement was a hatch in the floor and a ladder.
+The communication was provided by a spiral staircase in the wall thickness, only to the ground floor was a hatch in the floor and a ladder.
+This dark and stifling room was probably used as a warehouse and pantry, while the main representative-residential storey was the second floor.
 An unusual and characteristic feature of the Dolbadarn’s keep was to equip it with a portcullis.

 Nowadays, the only preserved element of the castle is a cylindrical tower – a keep.
 This is a valuable example of a Welsh, native building, modeled on Norman constructions.
 Only the outlines of foundations survived from the remaining fragments of the castle.
 Dolbadarn is now owned by the Cadw government agency and is protected as a 1st class monument.
 It is available for sightseeing, including the possibility of entering to the keep.